 Other Concerns about All-Weather TV Placement

-We discussed the 2 types of placement near the beginning of this article, but there are a few extra considerations you should be aware of as you decide on the specific installation site.
+We discussed the 2 types of placements near the beginning of this section, but there are a few extra considerations you should be aware of as you decide on the specific installation site.
 Most importantly — are there outlets nearby?
 Outdoor-rated TVs are modern marvels, yet even they still need a power source to operate.
 You should also keep in mind where you’d position a potential speaker system, as well as storage cabinets for any media players, cable boxes, or other devices.

 A few other rules of thumb: